 If the default DBMS is not set, new Tables are created without a DBMS assigned, this restricts Enterprise Architect's ability to model the physical objects correctly.
 For example Enterprise Architect is unable to determine the correct list of datatypes for columns.

 You can set the default DBMS type using:

-- 'Start > Desktop > Preferences > Preferences > Code Editors', or - The Code Generation Toolbar
+- 'Start > Desktop > Preferences > Preferences > Source Code Engineering > Code Editors', or - 'Configure > Reference data > Settings > Database Datatypes or